Tag: Gentiles

 Perhaps this will be the winnowing that the church needs.

 Paul wanted the Jews to look at the Gentiles and want what they have, freedom in grace and mercy.
-In addition, the Gentiles (along with the Jews that became Christian) began to develop a of faith and that transcended culture and blood.
+In addition, the Gentiles (along with the Jews that became Christian) began to develop a community of faith and trust that transcended culture and blood.

-We Christians, though, have now been around long enough that we have developed tradition, a of God’s word that doesn’t necessarily include reading it, and we have theology.
+We Christians, though, have now been around long enough that we have developed tradition, a love of God’s word that doesn’t necessarily include reading it, and we have theology.

 We are likely now at the point where we need a Paul to get us stirred up.
 We need to be what Paul wanted the Jews to be…jealous for God.